Dzero-Gt/Microphone-Operational-Amplifier/README.md

   volatile unsigned long int time_current_click=0;
   volatile unsigned long int time_preivious_click=0;

-  //T2 interrupt we use overflow in Ic interrupt for debouncing void __attribute__((interrupt, auto_psv)) _T2Interrupt(void) {
+  //T2 interrupt we use overflow in IC interrupt for debouncing void __attribute__((interrupt, auto_psv)) _T2Interrupt(void) {
       _T2IF = 0; // turn the interrupt flag back to 0
       overflow++; // and increase the overflow by one